 Think carefully about where illustrations are throughout your piece

-Don’t publish several illustrations one after another.
-Find a good rhythm.
+Instead, find a good rhythm for large illustrations, and mix it up with other types of visual elements to keep the reader engaged.
 If there are several illustrations, they should be arranged so that they supplement the respective parts of the text.
 Small pictures may be used to transition from one part of your article to another.
 Don’t limit yourself to one style or type of visual information: add infographics, maps, and diagrams, if needed.

 It’s Nice That – is great source for searching new trends in illustration

 If you’re new to using illustration, you may be wondering how to even find the right illustrator(s) to work with.
 Sites like Dribble and Behance allow artists to show off their work, and are great places to start when looking for illustrators to add to your team.
 Look for visual styles that align with the guidelines you outlined above, or just reach out to people whose work you’re drawn to!